Hereditary spastic paraplegia: Age of onset

 In the past, HSP has been classified as early onset beginning in early childhood or later onset in adulthood.
 The age of onsets has two points of maximum at age 2 and around age 40.
 New findings propose that an earlier onset leads to a longer disease duration without loss of ambulation or the need for the use of a wheelchair.
 This was also described earlier, that later onset forms evolve more rapidly.
+However, this is not always the case as De Novo Early Onset SPG4, a form of infantile HSP, involves loss of ambulation and other motor skills.

 Cause

 HSP is a group of genetic disorders.
 It follows general inheritance rules and can be inherited in an autosomal dominant, autosomal recessive or X-linked recessive manner.
 The mode of inheritance involved has a direct impact on the chances of inheriting the disorder.
 Over 70 genotypes had been described, and over 50 genetic loci have been linked to this condition.
 Ten genes have been identified with autosomal dominant inheritance.
 One of these, SPG4, accounts for ~50% of all genetically solved cases, or approximately 25% of all HSP cases.
 Twelve genes are known to be inherited in an autosomal recessive fashion.
 Collectively this latter group account for ~1/3 cases.

 Most altered genes have known function, but for some the function haven't been identified yet.
 All of them are listed in the gene list below, including their mode of inheritance.
 Some examples are spastin (SPG4) and paraplegin (SPG7) are both AAA ATPases.